 Its absence, in fact, is the machine’s most important feature.

 If you remember anything from my review, remember this.

 Your choice of coffee grinder will have a far greater impact on your coffee than the choice of your coffee machine.

 Above: A lot of people buy Breville’s Smart Grinder Pro.
 It’s OK, but not outstanding.

 You cannot escape the GIGO principle.
 Garbage in, garbage out.

-The cup warmer on top of the machine isn’t as hot as I would like it to be.
-If you leave your cups there, they will warm up, but they won’t be toasty.
+The cup warmer on the machine isn’t as hot as I would like it to be.
+If you leave your cups there, they will warm up but won’t be toasty.

-This can be solved by draping a clean kitchen towel over the top of your coffee cups to trap the heat (as many baristas do, even in commercial cafes) but still, it’d be nice not to have to do this.
+You can solve this by draping a clean kitchen towel over the top of your coffee cups to trap the heat (as many baristas do, even in commercial cafes), but still, it’d be nice not to have to do this.